-Akureyri (pronounced ah-koo-rare-ee) stands strong as Iceland’s second city, but a Melbourne, Manchester or Montreal it is not.
-And how could it be?
-There are only just over 17,000 residents!
-It’s a wonder the city (which would be a ‘town’ in any other country) generates this much buzz.
-Expect cool cafes, gourmet restaurants and something of a late-night bustle – a far cry from other towns in rural Iceland.
+Akureyri (pronounced ah-koo-rare-ee) stands strong as Iceland’s second city, but a Melbourne, Manchester or Montréal it is not.
+And how could it be with only 18,600 residents?
+It’s a wonder the city (which would be a ‘town’ anywhere else) generates this much buzz.
+Expect cool cafes, quality restaurants, a handful of art galleries and even some late-night bustle – a far cry from other rural Icelandic towns.

-Akureyri nestles at the head of Iceland’s greatest fjord, at the base of snowcapped peaks, and across the city flowerboxes, trees and well-tended gardens belie the location, just a stone’s throw from the Arctic Circle.
-With a lively summer festival season, some of Iceland’s best skiing provide plenty of off-peak (and off-piste) appeal.
+Akureyri nestles at the head of Eyjafjörður, Iceland’s longest (60km) fjord, at the base of snowcapped peaks.
+In summer flowering gardens belie the location, just a stone’s throw from the Arctic Circle.
+Lively winter festivals and some of Iceland’s best skiing provide plenty of off-peak (and off-piste) appeal.
 With its relaxed attitude and extensive food and accommodation choices, it’s the natural base for exploring Eyjafjörður and around, and it's seeing a growing number of cruise ships calling by (passenger numbers can sometimes overwhelm the town).

 These are our favorite local haunts, touristy spots, and hidden gems throughout Akureyri.